WAYS TO MAKE A LIVING AS INDIE GAME DEVELOPER

 According to the research done by Mike Rose, an indie game developer and a creator of a bike downhill game Descenders, in February 2018 about 850 games were released on Steam, and about 82% of their developers didn’t make a minimum wage.
 That’s quite a lot.
 And yes, as you might have noticed on this very example, being an indie game developer and moneymaking doesn’t necessarily go well together.

 Often, students in our game development course ask us about game dev job prospects and earning potential.
-However, the truth is, If you’re an indie game developer you have to accept the fact that your revenues won’t come easy and if they do, they won’t be stable all the time.
+However, the truth is, If you’re an indie game develop you have to accept the fact that your revenues won’t come easy and if they do, they won’t be stable all the time.
 You are not granted with a 100% of safety that the money will be there because the game market is fluid and the people’s demands change over time.
-But there is also a pretty straightforward answer to why do rich people get richer and why poor people don’t make money.
-It is because some people learnt how to generate money better than others.

 Of course, we can all complain about how cruel the gamedev industry is and how publishers, merciless deadlines and thresholds suck out our creativity, but in the end, it’s all about our own capability of getting a right exposure.
-If you want to make games and want to make money out of them, and if you can boast of certain skills that others don’t have, maybe it’s a high time to push your game into the public arena because nobody will do that for you.
-But it’s not always about skills.
-It’s also about capability of making use of an opportunity.
+If you want to make games and want to make money out of them, and if you can boast of certain skills that others don’t have, maybe it’s the right time to push your game into the public eye.

 Without further ado, here’s a list of several ideas of how you can promote your video game, give your game exposure and make a living by creating indie video games.